Marabii/ProjectTB/instructions.md

 - `username=admin@domain.com`
 - `password=rainbow`

+### Login Form validation UX Feedback

+You have 2 additional mockup files `login_mockup_input_focus.png` and `login_mockup_input_invalid.png`
+that show you the look of user feedback when focusing the fields.

+Conditions for fields to be valid :

+- Both fields are required.
+An empty field is invalid.
+- The email field should have a value which is a valid email address format.
+If it has another value, it is invalid.

+UX feedback :
+- When the field are not in focus, they have a gray border
+- When a field is in focus, and has an invalid value, it has a red border
+- When a field is in focus, and has a valid value, it has a green border

+You should not be able to submit the form if the values are invalid.

 ### Additionnal info

 - The "buttons" at the top are links.
 Set the `href` attribute to any URL, even invalid, if the link is